Dynatrace/dynatrace-configuration-as-code/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug you already know details about
-about: Create a report to help us improve
+about: Report a detailed bug - if in doubt please contact Support first
 title: ''
 labels: bug
 assignees: ''